 When configuring your identity provider, you have the option of setting it up to sign you out of your identity provider when you sign out of Tethr.
 To configure your SSO in this manner, provide the single sign-on logout URL to your Tethr Integrations Specialist.

-Elevated admin permission for User Account Control (UAC)
+Elevated admin permission

-An SSO user who is a Tethr Admin and needs to reset a user’s password, change a user’s name, or perform any other user management functions in your organization, will no longer be prompted for additional authorization.
+An SSO user who is a Tethr Admin and needs to reset a user’s password, change a user’s name, or perform any other administrative management functions in your organization, will no longer be prompted for additional authorization.

 Changing and resetting passwords